ASE A4 Steering and Suspension Practice Test

 43.

 Answer A is wrong.
 This is an except question.
-If the camber is negative, the tire will wear on the inside tread.
+The tire will wear on the inside tread if the camber is negative.

 Answer B is wrong.
-Out of specification camber will result in a pull condition.
-Visually inspect the vehicle for a bent control arm, spindle or strut.
+Out-of-specification camber will result in a pull condition.
+Inspect the vehicle for a bent control arm, spindle, or strut.

 Answer C is wrong.
 The vehicle will pull to the side with the most positive camber.

-44. A vehicle pulls to the right and makes a clunking sound when the brakes are applied.
-During an alignment check, the technician notices excessive negative caster on the right front wheel.
+44. A vehicle makes a clunking sound and pulls to the right when the brakes are applied.
+During an alignment check, the technician noticed too much negative caster on the right front wheel.
 Technician A says a seized brake caliper is most likely causing this clunk.
-Technician B says worn or missing strut rod bushings is most likely resulting in this condition.
+Technician B says a worn strut rod bushing is most likely causing this condition.
 Who is correct?

 • A. Technician A